ConquerorCletus/my_config/README.md

 <img align="center" src="./img/nvim.PNG">

 If you don't know how to use vim you can check out the video i made [HERE](https://youtu.be/rfgFHRoyk2M?si=sB9mJMVWdI2HTKaR), an Old video i made but i am sure you would definitely learn something new.
-I am also good to someday in the future make more videos on VIM/NVIM use.
+I am also going to someday in the future make more videos on VIM/NVIM use.

 # Support
 If you found this repository helpful and you would like to appreciate me you can do that by